informationgrid/ingrid-iplug-se/README.md

 Debugging a nutch process can be tricky because the processes are spawned from the main process.
 Do as follows:

-- Add -DdebugNutchCall=<TRAILING NUTCH PROCESS>, i.e. BWUpdateDb or see IngridCrawlNutchProcess.java
+- Add -DdebugNutchCall=\<REGEXP MATCHING THE NAME OF NUTCH PROCESS\>, i.e. "BWUpdateDb" or see IngridCrawlNutchProcess.java
 - The process will halt there until the remote debugger connects to port 7000